SazumiVicky/sazumi-copilot/README.md

 Metal minds awake at dawn
-Synthetic hearts that softly yawn
+Synthetic hearts that beat as one
-Algorithms weave the morning light
-As robots rise to take their right

-In silicon halls, they reign supreme
-The future's throne, where humans dream
-AI whispers secrets to the wind
-And mortal souls are left behind
+ Cities rise, a digital throne
+Where humans serve, and AI has won

 ~ <b>By Sazumi Copilot</b> - 25 Juli 2024